mbebic/Documentation/Launching An App in Heroku.md

 Return to your anaconda command prompt.

 Next, run <code>heroku login</code>.
-Press and key to activate the login process in your browser, and once it is complete, return back to the command prompt to continue.
+Press any key to activate the login process in your browser, and once it is complete, return back to the command prompt to continue.

 We can run the line <code>heroku apps</code> to see what apps are collaborative and which are your own.